Paul Watters

-Dr. Paul Watters is an Australian cybercrime researcher and cybersecurity professional.
+Paul Watters is an Australian cybercrime researcher and cybersecurity professional.
 He is Honorary Professor of Criminology and Security Studies at Macquarie University.
 Dr. Watters has made significant research contributions to cybercrime detection and prevention, including phishing, malware, piracy and child exploitation.
 He is the inventor of the 100 Point Cyber Check, a cyber risk assessment for small-medium enterprises.
 According to ScholarGPS, he is ranked in the top 0.5% of researchers globally.
-As documented in via the Mathematics Genealogy Project and Neurotree, he is a disciplinary descendant of both Carl Friedrich Gauss and Charles Robert Darwin.
+As documented in the Mathematics Genealogy Project and Neurotree, he is a disciplinary descendant of both Carl Friedrich Gauss and Charles Robert Darwin.

-Cognitive and Neural Modelling
+In the 2026 Australia Day Honours, Watters was awarded the Medal of the Order of Australia.

+Education

-Dr Watters completed three theses and made significant contributions to the field of cognitive and neural modelling:
+Watters completed three theses and made significant contributions to the field of cognitive and neural modelling: